kanety/ii_interactor/README.md

 Note followings:

-* Files in `app/interactors` are loaded to lookup interactors having same name in case of development mode.
+* All files in `app/interactors` are loaded in development mode to lookup interactors having same name.
 * The called interactors are unordered.

 #### Object based interaction

-You can also interact with object based interactors:
+You can also define object based interactions.
+The interactors to be called are looked up from the namespace corresponding with caller interactor.

 ```ruby
 class A